Revolt of the Comuneros (Paraguay): 1725-1730: A temporary peace

 Zavala pursued a conciliatory policy with the Paraguayan settlers, not wishing to aggravate the situation.
 Reprimands were handed down, but few fines, and no arrests, exiles, or executions.
 Members of the cabildo kept their posts.
 Ill and emaciated, former governor Reyes was quietly freed from more than a year in conditions that approached solitary confinement, but told that to avoid trouble it would be best if he never showed himself in the province again.
 Zavala left after only two months in Asunción, placing Martín de Barúa in charge as interim governor.
 Barúa would serve as governor until 1730, as the first two replacement governors failed to arrive in Asunción; one was arrested after he beat his wife, and the other died in transit in the Atlantic Ocean.
 Barúa proved sympathetic to the settlers and hostile to the Jesuits; he sent letters to the Jesuits threatening to investigate claimed abuses of the mission Indians, and also wrote the Viceroy with similar concerns about the Jesuit missions.
 He assured the Viceroy that the Paraguayans were loyal servants of the Crown, and that the burden of defending Paraguay against hostile Indian raids would be lessened if the Jesuits were to share their mission Indians with the encomienda.

 The main dispute of Barúa's tenure was the return of the Jesuits to their college in Asunción.
 The Viceroy had ordered the Jesuits to be restored, but Zavala had not immediately complied for fear of re-igniting the revolt, and Barúa and the settlers were actively hostile to the Jesuits' return.
 Barúa procrastinated on implementing the Viceroy's orders as letters were exchanged; it was not until extremely blunt orders demanding the immediate reinstatement of the Jesuits with all the pomp and solemnity required for the occasion came that Barúa complied in 1728.
 The antagonism continued, however.
 In 1730, Governor Barúa and the Jesuits traded accusations of malfeasance on the Jesuit lands in reports sent to Madrid.

-Barúa also invited the travelling orator Fernando de Mompó y Zayas to be one of his advisors in 1730.
-Mompó's origins are cloudy, but he was educated and quite possibly a lawyer.
+Barúa also invited the traveling orator Fernando de Mompox y Zayas to be one of his advisors in 1730.
+Mompox's origins are cloudy, but he was educated and quite possibly a lawyer.
 He had acquired a reputation as a troublemaker in Lima.
-Mompó was imprisoned there, possibly meeting Antequera in prison, but at some point either escaped or was exiled.
+Mompox was imprisoned there, possibly meeting Antequera in prison, but at some point either escaped or was exiled.
 He eventually made his way to Paraguay, where he spread his ideas about government and the role of the people, which were considered radical at the time.
-According to Mompó, the Paraguayans had been within their rights when they overthrew Reyes and defied García Ros; political authority rested on the assent of the común, the community.
-The power of the people, Mompó said, was greater than even the King or the Pope.
+According to Mompox, the Paraguayans had been within their rights when they overthrew Reyes and defied García Ros; political authority rested on the assent of the común, the community.
+The power of the people, Mompox said, was greater than even the King or the Pope.